rafaaseddik/Clonium-Web/readme.md

 We are accepting contributors, you can add a pull request and we will review any contribution to this project.

 ### Licence :
-This open-source project is licenced by Apache Licence 2.0
+This open-source project is licenced by Apache License 2.0
 ### Authors
 -   Mohamed Rafaa Seddik
 -   Ahmed Khalil Seddik